shreel143/Internships-Summer22/IOT/16June.md

  ### B. WHILE LOOP
  -  Advantage of WHILE LOOP OVER FOR == **we can allow updation/modification by user**
+ -   to compare char use "==" and char value in single ' '

     `initialisation (a)
         while (condition(b))